Foreign relations of India: Commonwealth of Nations

 India played an important role in the multilateral movements of colonies and newly independent countries that developed into the Non-Aligned Movement.
 Nonalignment had its origins in India's colonial experience and the nonviolent Indian independence movement led by the Congress, which left India determined to be the master of its fate in an international system dominated politically by Cold War alliances and economically by Western capitalism and Soviet communism.
 The principles of nonalignment, as articulated by Nehru and his successors, were the preservation of India's freedom of action internationally through refusal to align India with any bloc or alliance, particularly those led by the United States or the Soviet Union; nonviolence and international cooperation as a means of settling international disputes.
 Nonalignment was a consistent feature of Indian foreign policy by the late 1940s and enjoyed strong, almost unquestioning support among the Indian elite.

-The term "Non-Alignment" was coined by V K Menon in his speech at the UN in 1953 which was later used by Indian prime minister, Jawaharlal Nehru during his speech in 1954 in Colombo, Sri Lanka.
-In this speech, Nehru described the five pillars to be used as a guide for China–India relations, which were first put forth by PRC Premier Zhou Enlai.
+The term "Non-Alignment" was coined by V K Menon in his speech at the UN in 1953, which was later used by Indian prime minister Jawaharlal Nehru during his speech in 1954 in Colombo, Sri Lanka.
+In this speech, Nehru described the five pillars to be used as a guide for China–India relations, which were first put forth by Chinese Premier Zhou Enlai.
 Called Panchsheel (five restraints), these principles would later serve as the basis of the Non-Aligned Movement.
 The five principles were: